fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Postgresql Connection Pool
 ------------------------------

+As a design decisions, management of the PostgreSQL connection is the responsability of the developer.
-One of the design decisions taken for the development team was to leave to the developer the management of the Postgresql connection, therefore, it is developers responsibility to commit or rollback the  `SQL Alchemy <http://www.sqlalchemy.org/>`_ session using ``flask_philo.db.postgresql.connection.get_pool``
+As such, upon interacting with the database, it is necessary to commit or rollback the  `SQL Alchemy <http://www.sqlalchemy.org/>`_ session using ``flask_philo.db.postgresql.connection.get_pool()``

 ::